 After opening or attempting to install the file, a security prompt will likely appear, warning you about installing apps from "unknown sources."
 Bark is not an unknown source, so don't worry.
 (What are apps from unknown sources?)

-- Toggle on Downloads from Unknown Sources (or something similar that contains "Unknown Sources" or "Unknown Apps"), as indicated below:
+- Enable downloads from Unknown Sources (or something similar that contains "Unknown Sources" or "Unknown Apps"), as indicated below:

 A Quick Note About Family Link:

 - Are you using Family Link presently?
 If so, see here for additional instructions on enabling "Apps from Unknown Sources" from your parent Family Link app.

 - Don't have Family Link and want to learn more?
 Click here for information on this free tool.